 If Systeme automation rules automate the tasks, how about Workflow?

-Like rules, workflows is another automated engine within the Systeme platform that performs a sequence of pre-defined tasks.
-Unlike rules which are standalone automation, the workflows can handle consecutive tasks one after another.
+Like rules, workflows are another automated engine within the Systeme platform that performs a sequence of pre-defined tasks.
+Unlike rules, workflows allow you to create a longer sequence of actions with delays. and of course, workflow is visual-based.

 Workflow comes in a very intuitive format where each box represents either a trigger, an action, delay, or decision.